 “The different things that I saw over the weeks, it made me want to go back,” she said.
 “There were tough days, where somebody wouldn’t agree with something or they wanted to break the rules a little bit and get more than they were supposed to.
 There were so many people that do express their gratitude, it makes up for that.”

 Sarah Myose, a senior from Wichita, taught a weekly pre-literacy class at the Wichita Indochinese Center.
 They are an Honors Baccalaureate major with concentrations in art and biological sciences.

 They introduced immigrants and refugees to the basic English needed to fill out forms and applications, often to help with employment, health care or education.
 Their teaching got people started into the center’s five levels of language training.

 “About my 10th week there I was able to see my first cohort graduate,” they said.
 “It was really exciting – that day they were all smiling.
 They really saw how much knowledge they had gained, even though it was frustrating at times.”

 The final component of the class, Showstack said, is to write a grant proposal for a project that addresses a community need.
 Many of her students volunteer in Wichita’s primary schools, and this spring some of the students proposed projects that would improve education for children who speak minority languages.

 “The students learn about the role of language in being part of a community,” she said.
 “We talk about the notion of what it means to be part of a community and what our role is in the communities in which we participate.
 We address issues of equity related to language and communities, specifically in education and in health care.
 A large focus of the class is equity for minority language speakers.”

 The service-learning project gave Sheahan a peek at what a career in the non-profit area might entail.

-Myose used the hands-on experience to improve her leadership skills.
-She needed to direct lessons and learn when to move on from a subject and when to return.
-She learned patience while using non-verbal communication to help her students understand an unfamiliar language.
+Myose used the hands-on experience to improve their leadership skills.
+They needed to direct lessons and learn when to move on from a subject and when to return.
+They learned patience while using non-verbal communication to help their students understand an unfamiliar language.